 We chose it because of its "elite" aspects

-The annual fee is a tough one to swallow but if you take advantage of the many benefits and discounts that come with being a cardholder, you can certainly make enough to absorb that fee each year.
+The annual fee is a tough sell at $550 but if you take advantage of the many benefits and discounts that come with being a cardholder, you can certainly make enough to absorb that fee each year.

 This is the best card for cashback rewards and balance transfers.